aendress/lecture_transcriber/README.md

 - `$use_existing_files`: Whether to use existing files and skip initial processing steps by default.
 - `$make_summary_and_mcqs`: Whether to generate an overall lecture summary and MCQs by default.
 - `$print_transcriptions_with_mcqs`: Whether to print transcriptions with the MCQs for each section by default.
+- `%yaml_output_config`: Configuration for which fields to include in the YAML output.

 Additionally, there are several prompts that can be customized: